wso2-attic/is-connectors/tiqr/README.txt

 Do the following:

+1. Navigate to authentication-endpoint/org.wso2.carbon.identity.application.authentication.endpoint.tiqr and build.

+2. place org.wso2.carbon.identity.application.authentication.endpoint.tiqr war into <IS_HOME>/repository/deployment/server/webapps.

+3. Navigate to tiqr-authenticator/org.wso2.carbon.identity.authenticator.tiqr and build.

+4. place org.wso2.carbon.identity.authenticator.tiqr jar into <IS_HOME>/repository/components/dropins.

-1. Start the IS server and create Identity provider and service provider in IS via the IS console.
+5. Start the IS server and create Identity provider and service provider in IS via the IS console.

-2. Navigate to tiqr-client/ and install dependencies using Composer: curl -sS https://getcomposer.org/installer | php ./composer.phar install
+6. Navigate to tiqr-client/ and install dependencies using Composer: curl -sS https://getcomposer.org/installer | php ./composer.phar install

-3. Run from the command line using PHP 5.4+ built-in HTTP server: php -S <IP>:<port> -t www
+7. Run from the command line using PHP 5.4+ built-in HTTP server: php -S <IP>:<port> -t www

 Note: tiqr-client project is used to access the tiqr php library.
 It can be run with the php builtin web server.